StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 These sequences form a type of interactive narrative based on facilitating the experience through interaction rather than on choosing between multiple alternative possibilities.
 Some players likely find the lack of agency in the characterization to be shallow.
 There are no dialog choices or equipment customizations to make players feel responsible for building the characters themselves.
 As a result, the characters never feel very much like avatars for the player.
 In fact, there is often not even one unambiguous player character; through most of the game, the third-person over-the-shoulder viewpoint follows Amicia and Hugo together, and at various times the party includes other characters who can perform tasks at the player's initiation.
 Instead of being blank canvases for players to fill with their own self-actualization, these characters are part of the brush by which the game and the player cooperate to paint within the lines.
 **¶**

-3.4.3.
-Narrative being triggered around gameplay 3.4.4.
-Linearity of narrative design being reinforced by gameplay 3.4.4.1.
-Narrative acceleration effect *(i.e., Paul Gee)* 3.4.4.
-Situational agency (small decisions) 3.4.4.1.
-To save someone or not.
+_3.4.3.
+Narrative being triggered around gameplay_
+_3.4.4.
+Linearity of narrative design being reinforced by gameplay_ _3.4.4.1.
+Narrative acceleration effect *(i.e., Paul Gee)*_
+Those lines exist are often invisible, existing to ensure that the emerging painting contains all the magnificence of the game's theme.
+The gameplay effectively rewards participation with narrative advancement.
+It accelerates exploration back toward the main path by revealing narrative "easter eggs" or secrets of various kinds while deflecting the player back toward the course of action necessary to complete the game.
+While there are certainly moments where the methods of this redirection become obvious and awkward, at its best the game unites different kinds of underlying mechanical features to support its central narrative experience.
+**¶**

+_3.4.4.
+Situational agency (small decisions)_
+_3.4.4.1.
+To save someone or not._
-3.4.4.2.
-Exploring extras: i.e., Hugo's flowers -- do be sure to mention the flowers.
+_3.4.4.2.
+Exploring extras: i.e., Hugo's flowers -- do be sure to mention the flowers._
+The strength of the game's mechanics lies in the real time controls never get swapped out for alternative methods while keeping the pacing tightly measured through its selective application of different kinds of gameplay genres.

 ---